babutzc/writeup-template-asciidoc/README.md

 asciidoctor-pdf -b pdf -o template.pdf -D ../pdf  -a allow-uri-read template.adoc

 ```
--b	which backend
+-b	which backend.
--o	name of the output file
+-o	name of the output file.
--D 	Location where to place output file
+-D 	Location where to place output file.
--a 	allow to fetch the image from a remote target
+-a 	allow to fetch the image from a remote target.
 ```